redhotvengeance/redhotvengeance.com/_posts/2012-10-15-how-i-set-up.markdown

 If you're anything like me, you like consistency.
 (Well, if you're like me, you *need* consistency because of some deep, OCD-level craziness.)
 That means I have want a simple and straightforward way to cleanly set up my working environment.

 What I work with changes all of the time, but right now, it includes Git, Ruby, and Node.js.
-So let's see what it takes to get that enironment up and running.
+So let's see what it takes to get that environment up and running.

 <!--more-->